NCATSTranslator/ReasonerAPI/examples/Message/examples_and_rules.md

 1. __general rules__
    1. There MUST be only one of each type of qualifier in any edges.qualifier_constraints.qualifier_set
       1. There MUST be only one qualified_predicate for each set of qualifiers in a QualifierConstraint.
+      2. qualified_predicate is an optional qualifier.
+         1. Both the qualified_predicate and the predicate should be queried when a predicate is provided.
    2. If a KP receives non-empty QEdge.qualifier_constraints, it MUST only return edges that satisfy the entire set of qualifier_constraints.
 If a KP does not yet support QEdge.qualifier_constraints, it MUST return an empty response because no matches are found.